cavra/RDBMS/README.md

 these text files.
 They all begin with "test" are are ready to be given to the Parser.

 #### Server Execution Instructions:
-From the RDBMS directory, compile with the makefile, and then, with it with two separate command line windows, start the Server in one with:
+From the RDBMS directory, compile with the makefile, and then, with two separate command line windows, start the Server in one with:

 $ java Server